AMR vs AGV - Key Differences Explained

 • AGV (Automated Guided Vehicle): A robot that follows fixed paths or tracks for material transportation, typically requiring infrastructure changes like magnetic tapes or wires.

-• AMR (Autonomous Mobile Robot): A robot that operates autonomously and can navigate in an uncontrolled environment without the need for fixed paths or tracks.
-AMRs are known for their flexibility and are a significant part of all MiR AMR automation solutions.
+• AMR (Autonomous Mobile Robot): A mobile autonomous robot that operates independently and can navigate in an uncontrolled environment without the need for fixed paths or tracks.
+AMR robots are known for their flexibility and are a significant part of all MiR AMR automation solutions.

-Understanding the distinction between AGV vs AMR we can now dive into the advantages and benefits of each.
+Now that we understand the distinction between AGV vs. AMR, we can explore the advantages and benefits of each.

 What are the advantages of AMR over AGV?